 Pete The Cat – Robo Pete by James Dean.
 Kids love Pete the Cat and it’s not hard to see why.
 Pete is kind and funny and just so chill.
 When all his cat friends are busy Pete builds a robot to play catch with him.
 Soon Pete discovers that robots don’t make the best friends.

 Spare Parts by Rebecca and Ed Emberley is a story about a robot named Rhoobart who needs a new heart.
-He’s a robot made of spare parts and has to try to find a new heart in a junk pile, or at least he thinks that’s what he needs.
-A friend is found while looking for this new heart and Rhoobart learns that it’s not a new heart he needs, just a jump start and a friend can do that!
+He’s a robot made from spare parts and he needs to find a new heart in a junk pile.
+Or at least he thinks that’s what he needs.
+He finds a friend while looking for this new heart.
+Rhoobart learns that it’s not a new heart he needs, just a jump start and a friend can do that!